libp2p/docs/content/concepts/appendix/glossary.md

 One common usage is when "node" refers to a single instance of a peer-to-peer software system, running at some time and place in the universe.
 For example, `I'm running an orbit-db node in AWS.
 I think it's on version 3.2.0`.
 In this usage, "node" refers to the whole software program (the `daemon` in unix-speak) which participates in the network.
 In this documentation, we'll often use ["peer"](#peer) for this purpose instead, and the two terms are often used interchangeably in various p2p software discussions.

-Another quite different meaning is the [node.js](https://nodejs.org) javascript runtime environment, which is one of the supported runtimes for the [javscript libp2p implementation][js-docs-home].
+Another quite different meaning is the [node.js](https://nodejs.org) javascript runtime environment, which is one of the supported runtimes for js-libp2p.
 In general it should be pretty clear from context when "node" is referring to node.js.

 Many members of our community are excited about graphs in many contexts, so the graph terminology of "nodes and edges" is often used when discussing various subjects.
 Some common contexts for graph-related discussions: